doreenkruppa/uib-module1_Simple-Campsite-Registration-Form/README.md

+# Registration-form for a Campsite

+## Exercise Course-Module 1 - UserInterfaceBasics (UIB) - HTML/CSS

-# Basic Data Exercises
+### Basic Data Exercises - Styling Forms

-## Styling Forms

-**Instructions**:

-1. Create a basic HTML page with all important elements in the existing `index.html`.
+Created a basic HTML page with a variety of different elements and a form styled like the mockup in the images-folder.
-2. Look at the mockup image.
-Create a form and style it like the mockup.
-3. Use the provided images in the `images` folder.

 ![mockup-image](/images/reference-image.png)